alizadina/mediumish/_posts/2024-07-13-unified-access-layer-part-2-rule-based-routing.md

             return kafkaProducer.send(producerRecord, callback);
         } else {
             System.out.printf(
-                    "Need to update bootstrap servers config to {%s} and the topic config to {%s} and create a new Producer\n", bootstrapServers, topic);
+                    "Need to update bootstrap servers config to %s and the topic config to %s and create a new Producer\n", bootstrapServers, topic);
             this.close();
             properties.put(BOOTSTRAP_SERVERS_CONFIG, bootstrapServers);
             kafkaProducer = new KafkaProducer(properties);